How to Afford Travel: the 7 Craziest things I’ve Done!

 Why am I telling you this?
 Because I work hard to achieve my goals and sustain the lifestyle I want to live, and I am proud of that.
 Also, I want you to know it’s always possible to travel (even as a broke student) if you make it your priority.

 Equivalent travel experience for $2100:

--The cost of my round ticket flights from Canada to Mwanza, Tanzania with ‘stop overs’ in Nairobi, Dar es Salaam, Zanzibar and Johannesburg.
+-The cost of multi-city round ticket flights from Canada to Tanzania with stop-overs in Nairobi, Dar es Salaam, Zanzibar and Johannesburg.

 Like it? | CLICK this image to PIN it!

 Pssst…this post contains affiliate links.

 If you purchase a product through one of my links, I get a small commission at no extra cost to you.